edwardgowsmith/americasnlp-2023-sheffield/README.md

 pip install --editable .
 ```

-This extends the embeddings of NLLB to cover the additional language tags, and reports ChrF++ at every valid interval.
+This version of fairseq extends the embeddings of NLLB to cover the additional language tags, and reports ChrF++ at every valid interval.

 Then, process_data.sh can be used to download and process all of the training and evaluation data.

+train-models-2023/ contains scripts for running our experiments for our submission to the 2023 shared task.
+Submission 3 is training using the script: train-nllb-1.3B-unfreeze-everything-all-pairs-seed-1-sampling-3-detok-train1M.sh

 ## Citation